utiasDSL/mimo_fmpc_socp/README.md

 ### SOCP Solver Requirements

 **CLARABEL Solver:**
 The SOCP is solved using the [CLARABEL](https://github.com/oxfordcontrol/Clarabel.rs) solver.
 CLARABEL is an open-source interior-point conic solver that supports second-order cone constraints.
-Its installation is automatically performed, however, you may beed to install `rust` and `eigen` for code generation.
-Please see the `CVXPYgen` and `CLARABEL` installation instructions.
+Its installation is automatically performed, however, you may need to install `rust` and `eigen` for code generation.
+Please see the `CVXPYgen` and `CLARABEL` installation instructions in their respective repositories.

 **CVXPYgen:**
 We use [cvxpygen](https://github.com/cvxgrp/cvxpygen) for efficient code generation of CVXPY problems.
 This is installed automatically as part of the dependencies.